-Hot, dry weather threatens global supply of top-quality wheat
+Dry weather threatens top-quality wheat in world awash with grain

 "The market is beginning to factor in a crop of between 19 million to 21 million tonnes," said Matthew Pattison, trading manager at Nidera, the grains trader acquired this year by China's COFCO Group.

-That compares with Australia's chief commodity forecaster in June pegging wheat output at 24.1 million tonnes.
+Australia's chief commodity forecaster in June pegged wheat output at 24.1 million tonnes.

 Should Australian exporters have less wheat to ship, Indonesian and South Korean millers will be forced to turn to supplies from the Black Sea, where production has been aggressively expanded in the last decade.

-Australia has steadily lost market share in recent years, especially to Russia, and analysts fear there could be a permanent shift away from the world's No. 4 exporter.
+Australia has steadily lost market share in recent years, especially to Russia, and analysts believe there could be a permanent shift away from the world's No. 4 exporter.

 A shortfall in the U.S. spring wheat crop could bolster imports of Canadian spring wheat, said Jay O'Neil, an agricultural economist with Kansas State University.

-Not everyone is facing shortages of high-quality wheat, however.
+Not everyone faces shortages of high-quality wheat, however.

-China has increased output of better quality wheat significantly this year, and that could cut its demand for imports from major suppliers like the United States and Australia.
+China has increased output of better-quality wheat significantly this year, and that could cut its demand for imports from major suppliers such as the United States and Australia.

 <^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^